Divorce Financial Settlement Calculator

 - What does the Divorce Financial Settlement Calculator do?

 - Estimate how assets might be split in a divorce — property, pensions, savings and debts.
-All calculations are performed in your browser using official UK rates and thresholds.

 - Are court fees accurate?